jaxon-khan/Priscine_42/sudoku/README.md

 * Create a program that resolves a sudoku.
 * A valid sudoku has only one possible solution.
+* Our source code will be compiled as follows: ``` gcc -Wall -Wextra -Werror -o sudoku *.c ```
-* Here’s how we’ll launch your program :
+* Here’s how we’ll launch our program :
 ```
    > ./sudoku  line0  line1  line2  line3  line4  line5  line6  line7  line8
 ```
    LineN represents a characters string of values ranged between ’1’ and ’9’ or ’.’ (for empty boxes).

 * Here’s an example of intended input/output for a valid sudoku.
 ```